ravibandari68/kcc-iac/README.md

 # Terraform Infrastructure Repository

+Note: Due to AWS trail Account Limitation, the application couldn't be eposed using ALB hence exposing directly using VM's IP

 This repository manages cloud infrastructure using **Terraform** with a CI/CD pipeline powered by **GitHub Actions**.

 ## 📂 Repository Structure